Semantic-Observations/obs-models/examples/classify-non-hierarchical/README.md

 ├── test-noequivclass.owl
 ```

-All linking ontologies contain two classes (`A`, `B`), each class has a class-specific object property (`hasPropA`, `hasPropB`), and each class has one named individual.
+All alignment ontologies contain two classes (`A`, `B`), each class has a class-specific object property (`hasPropA`, `hasPropB`), and each class has one named individual.
 They differ with respect to whether they express `OWL:equivalentClass`  between class `A` and `B` and whether they assert a cardinality restriction on the number of object properties each class has (e.g. Instances of class `A` have exactly one and only property `PropA`.)
-We then wrote a script that uses [OWLTools](https://github.com/owlcollab/owltools) to run the `HermiT 1.3.8` reasoner (which is an OWL 2 reasoner) over each linking ontology.
+We then wrote a script that uses [OWLTools](https://github.com/owlcollab/owltools) to run the `HermiT 1.3.8` reasoner (which is an OWL 2 reasoner) over each alignment ontology.

-For the ontological reasoning step, each linking ontology was opened in [Protégé 4.3](http://protege.stanford.edu/) running the `HermiT 1.3.8` reasoner.
-Each linking ontolgoy was also run on the command line using [OWLTools](https://github.com/owlcollab/owltools) so the procedure could be reproduced.
+For the ontological reasoning step, each alignment ontology was opened in [Protégé 4.3](http://protege.stanford.edu/) running the `HermiT 1.3.8` reasoner.
+Each alignment ontolgoy was also run on the command line using [OWLTools](https://github.com/owlcollab/owltools) so the procedure could be reproduced.

 ## Results